timeisanillusion/vagrant-scaleio-securevm/README.md

 1. `git clone https://github.com/virtualswede/vagrant-scaleio.git`
 2. Edit the proxies (if needed)
 3. Edit clusterinstall parameter to adjust for different installation methods (default is True which mean a fully working ScaleIO cluster gets installed)
+4. Add your own CloudLink Center details (You must install CloudLink Center seperatly for now
-4. Run `vagrant up` (if you have more than one Vagrant Provider on your machine run `vagrant up --provider virtualbox` instead)
+5. Run `vagrant up` (if you have more than one Vagrant Provider on your machine run `vagrant up --provider virtualbox` instead)

 Note, the cluster will come up with the default unlimited license for dev and test use.